-This page describes how Cloud SQL uses self-managed SSL/TLS certificates to securely connect to Cloud SQL instances.
+This page describes how Cloud SQL uses self-managed Secure Socket Layer (SSL)/Transport Layer Security(TLS) certificates to securely connect to Cloud SQL instances.

 Cloud SQL supports connecting to an instance using the Transport Layer Security (SSL/TLS) protocol.
-If you are connecting to an instance using its public IP address, you should use SSL/TLS certificates, so the data is secure during transmission.
+Data in transit inside a physical boundary controlled by or on behalf of Google is generally authenticated but might not be encrypted by default.
+If you connect to an instance using its public IP address, you must enforce SSL/TLS certificates so that the data is secure during transmission.
 SSL/TLS is the standard protocol for encryption of data sent over the internet.
 If your data isn't encrypted, anyone can examine your packets and read confidential information.

 The safest method of encryption is called asymmetrical cryptography; this requires two cryptographic keys, one public and one private.
 Essentially, you use the public key to encrypt the data, and use the private key to decrypt it.
 Both the server and the client machines have the same set of client keys.

 In Cloud SQL, the public key is named

 client-key.pem.
 The server also generates its own certificate,

 Your application requires all three keys to connect successfully.

 Store these keys securely; anyone with access to these keys could

 potentially connect or intercept your data.
 You can't retrieve the private key